BookGeneratorApp/free-hosting/README.md

 14. [ProFreeHost](https://profreehost.com/): ProFreeHost provides free hosting with unlimited bandwidth and storage, PHP, MySQL, and Softaculous script installer.

 15. [FreeHosting.com](https://www.freehosting.com/): FreeHosting.com offers free hosting with 10 GB disk space, unlimited bandwidth, and supports PHP, MySQL, and cPanel.

+16. [Google Sites](https://sites.google.com/): Google Sites is a website builder and hosting service offered by Google.
+It allows users to create and publish websites for free without the need for technical knowledge.

 17. [Xrea](https://www.xrea.com/): Xrea is a free web hosting service that offers 500 MB disk space, 5 GB monthly traffic, and supports PHP and MySQL.
 It also provides a website builder and easy domain registration.

 ## Free Reseller Hosting: